danvk/danvk.github.io/_posts/2025-04-22-boggle-solved.md

 I do intend to write a paper explaining what I’ve done more formally, as well as another post with my thoughts on this whole experience.

-Hasbro also sells 5x5 and 6x6 versions of Boggle.
+The top-scoring boards for other word lists still need to be proven.
+Hasbro also sells a [5x5](https://amzn.to/3YN79b5) and [6x6 version](https://amzn.to/4jDPqLa) of Boggle.
 These are astronomically harder problems than 4x4 Boggle, and will likely have to wait for another generation of computers and tools.
 The best board I’ve found via hillclimbing for 5x5 Boggle is `sepesdsracietilmanesligdr`.
-The results of this exploration suggest that this is likely the global optimum.
+The results of this exploration suggest there's a good chance this is also the global optimum.